The 2006 Stage Floor Renovation Project

 The Cost

-The cost for the entire project was approximately $240,000.
+The cost for the entire project is approximately $240,000.
 Work was completed in the summer and fall of 2006 - ready for the 87th season for the Concord Players.

 top